-SKOKIE, Ill. – The Mitsubishi Cement Corporation (MCC) cement plant in Lucerne Valley, California, received acknowledgement from the Portland Cement Association (PCA) as part of the 2015 Cement Industry Energy and Environment Awards.
-The plant was a finalist for the Outreach award, which recognizes facilities that strive to enhance community, employee, and government relations through innovative communications and programs.
+SKOKIE, Ill. – The Mitsubishi Cement Corporation (MCC) cement plant in Lucerne Valley, California, received the Outreach Award from the Portland Cement Association (PCA) and Cement Americas magazine as part of the 2014 Cement Industry Energy and Environment Awards.
+The Outreach award recognizes facilities that strive to enhance community, employee, and government relations through innovative communications and programs.

 The Energy & Environmental Awards honor individual cement facilities that exemplify the spirit of continuous environmental improvement and support this spirit with action.
 These plants go beyond government regulations and local laws to ensure that their processes contribute to making their communities better places to live and work.
 Five categories are recognized: outreach, environmental performance, land stewardship, innovation, and energy efficiency.
 Additionally, PCA presents a special honor to a plant demonstrating excellence in multiple categories.

-PCA created the award program in 2000 as part of its environment and energy strategic plan for the U.S. cement industry.
+The award program was created in 2000 by the PCA as part of its environment and energy strategic plan for the U.S. cement industry.
 The awards honor activities conducted during the previous calendar year, and the program is open to any cement manufacturing plant in North America.
-Judges for the 2015 awards Program included representatives from U.S. EPA-ENERGY STAR, U.S. Geological Survey, National Stone, Sand, and Gravel Association, and the National Ready Mixed Concrete Association.
+Judges for the 2014 awards Program included representatives from U.S. EPA-ENERGY STAR, Wildlife Habitat Council, U.S. Geological Survey, World Wildlife Fund, and Cement Americas.